dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 \end{align*}
 $$

-To really understand PBR, we have to understand this equation truly.
+To really understand PBR, it is essential to understand this equation.

 This equation calculates the outgoing radiance (magnitude or strength of light) at a point $p$ in direction $\omega_o$.
-It integrates all the incoming light from all direction $\omega_i$ over the hemisphere $\Omega$ above the point $p$, including material's reflectance and surface orientations.
+It integrates all incoming light from every direction $\omega_i$ over the hemisphere $\Omega$ above the point $p$, including material's reflectance and surface orientations.
-* $f_r(p, \omega_i, \omega_o)$ is Bidirectional Reflectance Distribution Function (BRDF) which tells how much of the incoming light from direction $\omega_i$ is reflected toward $\omega_o$, depending on the material at $p$.
+* $f_r(p, \omega_i, \omega_o)$ is Bidirectional Reflectance Distribution Function (BRDF) which defines the proportion of incoming light from direction $\omega_i$ that is reflected toward direction $\omega_o$, depending on the material at $p$.
-* $L_i(p, \omega_i)$ is the incoming radiance at point $p$ from direction $\omega_i$.
+* $L_i(p, \omega_i)$ is the incoming radiance at point $p$ from direction $\omega_i$, describing the intensity of light arriving at the surface.
-* $(\mathbf{n} \cdot \omega_i)$ is the dot product and cosine of the angle between surface normal $\mathbf{n}$ and incoming direction $\omega_i$.
-We consider it to follow the law that light is weaker the less it directly radiates onto the surface, and strongest when it is directly perpendicular to the surface.
+* $(\mathbf{n} \cdot \omega_i)$ is the dot product, which gives the cosine of the angle between surface normal $\mathbf{n}$ and incoming direction $\omega_i$.
+We consider it to follow the principle that light intensity is strongest when perpendicular to the surface and decreases as the angle becomes more oblique.
 It scales the energy based on the light's incidence angle to the surface.
-* $d\omega_i$ is the very small solid angle, which will get integrated over the hemisphere.
+* $d\omega_i$ is a very small solid angle, which is integrated over the hemisphere $\Omega$ to account for contributions from all incoming light directions.

 ### Bidirectional Reflectance Distribution Function (BRDF)
-Bidirectional Reflectance Distribution Function (BRDF) is used for simulating the appearances of surfaces under lighting.
-For this application, we are going to use Cock-Torrance BRDF, which is well known and used in all real-time PBR pipelines.
-It incorporates specular reflection, diffuse reflection and fresnel effects:
+Bidirectional Reflectance Distribution Function (BRDF) is used to simulate the appearance of surfaces under lighting.
+For this application, we will use the Cook-Torrance BRDF, which is well known and commonly used in real-time PBR pipelines.
+It accounts for specular reflection, diffuse reflection, and Fresnel effects:

 $$
 \begin{align*}